slides document style.\small in the beginning of each

 environment.
 The hook commands are initially empty, but can be

-redefined with \renewcommand
+redefined with \renewcommand.

-Example: to set \topsep
+Example: to set \topsep and \itemsep to 0 in

-the enumerate
+the enumerate environment, use:

-\usepackage{tweaklist} \renewcommand{\enumhook}{\setlength{\topsep}{0pt}% \setlength{\itemsep}{0pt}}The following hook commands are defined:
+The following hook commands are defined: enumhook for the

-for the
+enumerate environment, itemhook for the

-environment, and descripthook
+itemize environment, and descripthook for

-the description
+the description environment.

 LaTeX keeps track of nested enumerate and itemize environments.
 If